Erectile dysfunction is a very common condition that affects lots of men. But what is erectile dysfunction?

 Treatment for erectile dysfunction varies from case to case, depending on the underlying cause of the erection problems.

-Your GP will be able to help you understand and investigate what the underlying cause of your erectile dysfunction is, and suggest different treatment options which will suit you best.
+Your GP will be able to help you understand and investigate what the underlying cause of your erectile dysfunction is.
+They may suggest a physical exam or ask for blood tests, medical history, or any other necessary information.
+After this, they will be able to suggest different treatment options which will suit you best.

 There is a wide range of different erectile dysfunction treatments that are available at The Independent Pharmacy.
 Choosing the right one for you will depend on a variety of factors, such as your health, any other medication you take, and how your body reacts.